 I remember this verse of a song I knew in the youth of my faith, where I sang with my spiritual family in the early season of my walk with the Lord, and I share it now, for it rings true to my heart.

 “For we know whom we have believed and am persuaded that He is able to keep that which I have committed unto Him against that day!”

-Know this, He who has begun a work in you will steady you and He will bring you through times of intense anguish in and by His faithfulness as you place your confidence in His Spirit of ability to do so, as He infuses in us His Strength, giving us a power beyond our own, that is needed in helping us to walk this path known as Faith in the often-unexpected loss of a child, known as grief, and in the many emotional sufferings we experience as a result of life coming at us through death.
+Know this, He who has begun a work in you will steady you and He will bring you through times of intense suffering in and by His faithfulness as you place your confidence in His Spirit of ability to do so, as He infuses in us His Strength, giving us a power beyond our own, that is needed in helping us to walk this path known as Faith in the often-unexpected loss of a child, known as grief, and in the many emotional sufferings we experience as a result of life coming at us through death.

 Creative Commons License

 This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.